openpolitics/manifesto/manifesto/economy.md

 Follow recommendations regarding transparency in the [Lyons Housing Review](http://www.yourbritain.org.uk/uploads/editor/files/The_Lyons_Housing_Review_2.pdf) - "To ensure greater transparency in the land market, the Land Registry should open up land ownership information to the public in a similar manner as the property price paid data set and make it a legal requirement to register land option agreements, transactions and prices."

+## Regulation of Credit Ratings Agencies

+We aim to reduce over-reliance on credit ratings whilst at the same time improving the quality of the rating process.

+We will establish a national monitoring body to examine the work of Ratings Agencies in the United Kingdom.

+We will force Credit Rating Agencies to be more transparent about their work and their ratings processes.

+We will open up the market for competition with Credit Rating Agencies, as well as introduce a ban on expansion for the “Big Three,” Standard and Poor's, Moody's and Fitch.
+We should also have a public or non-profit Credit Rating Agency.

+We will also make Ratings Agencies legally liable for their actions.

 [^1]: [EU Financial Transaction Tax - Wikipedia](https://en.wikipedia.org/wiki/European_Union_financial_transaction_tax)
 [^2]: [Stop Secret Contracts](http://stopsecretcontracts.org/)